 Rao Advisors Test Prep

-We have been counseling families about how students should prepare for the SAT, ACT, and PSAT-11.
+We have been counseling families about how students should prepare for the SAT, ACT, and PSAT-11 since 2016 when the SAT went through a major redesign.
 Google tells us that our post - How do you prepare for the SAT/ACT? - has remained among our top-3 posts for years.
 Our Test Prep is built around our advice.

-When we help families construct their students' 4-year roadmap, we remind them that the optimal test approach involves taking the SAT in August between 10th and 11th grades, and the ACT in September, ensuring readiness for the October PSAT-11, which qualifies students for National Merit Scholarships.
-Families have heard us talk about taking the "Test Trifecta" in the prior-prior year of high school graduation.
+When we help families construct their students' 4-year roadmap, we remind them that the optimal test approach involves taking the SAT in August between the 10th and 11th grades, and the ACT in September, both ensuring readiness for the October PSAT-11, which qualifies students for National Merit Scholarships.
+Families have heard us talk about taking the "Test Trifecta" in the "prior-prior" year of high school graduation.

-SAT Math tests your competence in 35+ areas; SAT Reading and Writing, in about 25+ areas.
+The SAT Math section tests your competence in 35+ areas; SAT Reading and Writing, in about 25+ areas.
 The ACT and PSAT-11 are similar.
 All three tests are measures of scholastic aptitude.

-You’ll see how our system blends diagnostic assessments, focused learning bursts, and personalized instruction to help students make meaningful academic gains in the 20% or so areas requiring attention.
+make meaningful test prep gains in the 20% or so areas requiring attention through a structured approach.
+You’ll see how our system blends diagnostic assessments, focused learning bursts, and personalized instruction to help students.

 All of these essentials are built into our new offering.